Master of Divinity

 Application Deadline: May 1 to commence the program in the Fall Term.
 Applications received in full after May 1 may be treated as applications to the Graduate Certificate Program in Theological Studies and admitted by the Dean on that basis to register for courses in the Summer or Fall Terms.
 (During the Fall Term, late MDiv applications will be reviewed for admission to the program for the Winter Term.
 Courses completed as a GCTS student may be brought forward to the MDiv program at AST, subject to program requirements.)

-For more information please contact our Recruitment and Vocations Coordinator: firstname.lastname@example.org
+For more information please contact our Recruitment Coordinator: firstname.lastname@example.org

 For an application to the MDiv Degree, please see our Applications page.